 STATE TEAM COMPENSATION ELIGIBILITY:

-All national contenders and regional team members (boater and co anglers) in order to receive state compensation must volunteer at one of the following events, or submit a written letter to be reviewed by the CBN board of directors stating why the anglers eligibility can not be completed.
+All national contenders and regional team members (boater and co anglers) in order to receive state compensation must volunteer at one of the following events: Junior Championships, HS Championship, C.A.S.T (Horsetooh or Chatfield), Ft.
+Carson Kids Day or submit a written letter to be reviewed by the CBN board of directors stating why the anglers eligibility can not be completed.

 To participate in a state qualifying event, a person must be a Colorado resident and a primary member of a CBN chapter, “OR” be given a special waiver by the CBN Board of Directors by being a resident of a contiguous state, a primary member of a CBN chapter and be certified by that clubs president to have physically been a member of a CBN club for the year prior to the scheduled qualifier and must have participated in a minimum of 3 club events that prior year.
 Active duty military stationed in Colorado, in this provision, are considered to be Colorado residents and must be a primary member of a CBN chapter.